alfadaemon/Simple-TipCalc/README.md

-firstAndroidApp
+Tip Calculator
 ===============

-My First Android App
+Android App that helps you calculate tips.